Rex Harrison: Death

-Harrison died from the effects of pancreatic cancer at his home in Manhattan, New York City, on 2 June 1990 at the age of 83.
-He had only been diagnosed with the disease a short time before.
+Harrison died from the effects of pancreatic cancer at his home in Manhattan, New York City, on 2 June 1990 at the age of 82.
+He had been diagnosed with the disease only a short time before.
 The stage production in which he was appearing at the time, The Circle, came to an end upon his death.

-His body was cremated, some of his ashes being subsequently scattered in Portofino, and the rest being scattered at his second wife Lilli Palmer's grave at Forest Lawn Memorial Park in Glendale, California, in the Commemoration section, Map 1, Lot 4066, Space 2.
+His body was cremated and his ashes were scattered in Portofino.